vrsivananda/MatlabCSD/readme.md

 2. **confidenceJudgment**
     * This is a vector of confidence judgments (where each element is the confidence judgment of a trial).
     * Range is [0, 1].
 If your confidence judgment is beyond this range, convert the confidence judgement to a scalar between 0 and 1.
+    * The confidenceJudgment vector will be used to plot the confidence function.
-    * This vector will be converted to a binary vector where <0.5 will be 0 and >=0.5 will be 1.
+    * A copy of this confidenceJudgment vector will be converted to a binary vector where <0.5 will be 0 and >=0.5 will be 1.
+The binary vector will be used to plot the psychometric function.
-    * This represents the y-axis of the psychometric function
+    * This represents the y-axis of the psychometric function and confidence functions.

 ### Outputs
 This function outputs an array of 6 values in the form: `[PsyMu, PsySigma, intialK, CSDMu, CSDSigma, finalK]`